ome/omero-guides/README.md

 Initializes the submodule.

 * Run:

   ``$ git submodule update``

-* Fetch the contents of the submodule
+* Fetch the contents of the submodule:

   ``$ git submodule update --recursive --remote``

 You should now ready to build the documentation, by running ``make html``.